Skip to content

 end

-Note over Client,API: Refill: GET /multipart/parts/urls?from=51&to=100<br/>(when window drops below LOOKAHEAD = 50)
+Note over Client,API: Refill: GET /media/multipart/parts/urls?from=51&to=100<br/>(when window drops below LOOKAHEAD = 50)

 Note over Client: ETags round-trip byte-exact (with R2's literal quotes)<br/>— stripping fails complete with InvalidPart

-Client->>API: POST /clips/multipart/complete (parts: [{part_number, etag}])
+Client->>API: POST /media/multipart/complete (parts: [{part_number, etag}])

 API->>R2: complete_multipart_upload + HEAD (Convention #16 split-session, no DB held)

-API->>DB: Status MULTIPART_INITIATED → UPLOADED + storage accounting
+API->>DB: Status MULTIPART_INITIATED → PROCESSING + storage accounting

-API->>API: Queue process_clip_artifacts
+API->>API: Queue process_media_artifacts

 For YouTube imports, the flow is simpler: